You are invited to submit proposals for the following types of presentations and Conference strands.

 3. Technology Showcases: Participants who are developing courseware, authorware and online applications are invited to submit a proposal to showcase their work in a relaxed atmosphere conducive to informal exchanges and discussion.
 Presenters may also submit a proposal for a paper, which elaborates on the material presented at the Courseware Showcase (including evaluation findings, design principles and so on).

 4. Posters: A poster will usually focus on work in progress, they may however report preliminary research or findings.
 Posters should be clear, concise, easy to read and attractively laid out.
-Applications from postgraduate students are particularly welcomed.
+Applications from postgraduate students are particularly welcomed.the dimensions of the poster are 90 cm wide by 120 cm of high, portrait position.

 5. Pre-Conference Workshops: Workshops are either 90 minutes, half a day or a full day in duration and typically involve a hands-on session, where participants have the opportunity to become familiar with the latest developments in relevant topic areas in language teaching and learning and tools associated with these.
 The proposal should include the intended duration of the workshop, its main purpose, and a brief